therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 >[!IMPORTANT]
 > The Google UI (different to the CLI) will automatically create a subscription for you whenever you createa a topic.
 This will be the same name as the topic with `_sub` appended to it.
-> For this lab our a subscription of splunk_ta_topic_sub will automatically be created.
+> For this lab a subscription of `splunk_ta_topic_sub` will automatically be created.
 You can view this in the Google Console under Pub/Sub subscriptions.

 ### Create a Log Sink
 - From GCP console, select the top left `handburger` (three bars) and select `VIEW ALL PRODUCTS`